workshopper/learnyoureact/exercises/state/problem.en.md

 ```

 Write code to set the initial value of `checked` and define `handleChange`.
-You can set the initial value of `checked` in a special `getInitialState` function.
 Within `handleChange`, you should update the component's `state` by using `this.setState`.

 The resources are always recommended, but may be especially helpful here: